 Note: Upgrading a microprocessor may require a BIOS update.
 After replacing or upgrading your processor, you may get a '167' POST error code.
-If you get this error, you must run the flash utility again.
-Refer to the BIOS update procedure.
+If you get this error, you must update the BIOS.

 The microprocessor and heat sink will be hot if the computer has been running.
 To avoid the possibility of a burn, if the computer has been on, let the microprocessor and heat sink cool for 10 minutes before continuing with the procedure.